 Where employees are represented by health and safety representatives (HSRs), these representatives must be involved in the consultation, so far as reasonably practicable.

-The law sets out specific requirements on how HSRs are to be involved in consultation.
-These are:
+The OHS Act sets out specific requirements on how HSRs are to be involved in consultation.
+These include:

-- provide HSRs with all the information about the matter that the employer provides, or intends to provide, to employees.
-If it is reasonably practicable, the information must be provided to the HSRs a reasonable time before it is provided to employees
+- Providing HSRs with all the information about the matter that the employer provides, or intends to provide, to employees.
+If it is reasonably practicable, the information must be provided to the HSRs a reasonable time before it is provided to employees.

-- invite the HSRs to meet with the employer to consult on the matter or meet with the HSRs at their request
+- Inviting HSRs to meet with the employer to consult on the matter or meeting with HSRs at their request.

-- give the HSRs a reasonable opportunity to express their views on the matter and take those views into account.
+- Giving HSRs a reasonable opportunity to express their views on the matter and taking those views into account.

-The employer must include independent contractors and their employees in the consultation, so far as is reasonably practicable, if the employer has, or should have, control of a relevant matter that affects their health and safety
+Employers must include independent contractors and their employees in the consultation, so far as is reasonably practicable, if the employer has, or should have, control of a relevant matter that affects their health and safety.

 Consultation is required when: